11 Top-Rated Things to Do in Whitstable, England

 Official site: https://stalphege.org.uk/

 One of Whitstable's main draws is its foodie scene.
 With fresh seafood being unloaded from fishing boats daily, you'll be hard-pressed to find a better place to enjoy a sardine sarnie.
-There are so many great restaurants here that it can be hard to choose.
+But whatever your preference, there are so many great restaurants here that it can be hard to choose.

 Where to Stay in Whitstable for Sightseeing